Castcloud/Castcloud/README.md

 <script src="https://gist.github.com/basso/0b84947441aeac8c8c2e.js?file=library-episodes"></script>

 #### Syncing model (Library/Newepisodes)
-If you are using a syncing client model we recommend `newepisodes` as you can get episodes for all feeds with 1 call.
+If the client is using a syncing client model we recommend using `newepisodes` and related calls as you can get episodes for all feeds with 1 call.
 In addition you can save a lot of data transfer when using the `since` parameter.
 When providing a `since` parameter, please use the `timestamp` included with the last result, and not one from the client side as these might differ.

 Please note that using a syncing model will force you to get events from `/library/events` as the `lastevent` included with each `episode` will quickly get outdated.
 If you see a new `event` for an `episode` that you do not have received from newepisodes or you do not have locally, this means the user has undeleted the `episode`.
 Retrieve it with `/library/episode/{episodeid}`.